z-katas/certifiable-kata/README.md

 - HMW implement AI-based consistency checks for expert architects so that grading discrepancies are minimized across multiple reviewers?
 - HMW develop AI-driven mechanisms for expert architects so that new case studies can be created and rotated periodically to prevent exam content leaks?

+## Architecture characteristics

 ### Existing architecture characteristics

-1. Data integrity - Test questions, submissions and grades are stored without any integrity issues and there is no data loss
+- **Data integrity** - Ensures that test questions, candidate submissions, and grades are securely stored without integrity issues or data loss.
-2. Accuracy - Accuracy of grading MCQs as well as short answer aptitude questions and case study submissions
+- **Accuracy** - Guarantees precise grading for MCQs, short-answer aptitude questions, and case study submissions, maintaining evaluation reliability.
-3. Interoperability - Ensures that different systems and components can communicate effectively with each other, facilitating smooth integration across various platforms.
-Also includes the interactions between experts and the system.
+- **Interoperability** - Enables seamless communication across different systems and components, ensuring smooth integration between the certification platform and expert evaluators.

 ### New architecture characteristics(in addition to existing)

-1. Scalability - The proposed LLM based architecture scales well so as to support the increased demand of 5-10x without degradation of performance and accuracy.
-Key aspects here includes auto scaling cloud based LLM and vector stores.
-2. Observability - LLMs inherently involve biases, hallucinations and relevancy issues, therefore, we need LLM observability to monitoring of LLM inputs and outputs to ensure reliable functioning of the system, the proposed evals, guardrails and Observability tools within AI gateway handles these needs
-3. Cost - With the help of LLMs, the grading time of short answer questions and case studies will come down drastically, there by reducing the number of manual hours need to be spent by expert software architects and the costs associated with grading.
+- **Scalability** - The LLM-based architecture is designed to handle a 5-10X increase in demand while maintaining grading accuracy and performance.
+Auto-scaling cloud-based LLMs and vector stores ensure efficient resource utilization.
+- **Cost Efficiency** - AI-driven grading significantly reduces manual evaluation hours, cutting down expert workload and associated costs.
+A detailed cost analysis is yet to be finalized.
+- **Accuracy** -  Retrieval-Augmented Generation (RAG) leverages a continuously updated vector store of manually graded answers to provide contextual references, improving grading consistency.
+- **Credibility** - Human-in-the-loop validation ensures that low-confidence AI predictions are manually reviewed, refining grading accuracy over time.
+- **Observability** -  AI systems introduce challenges such as bias, hallucinations, and relevance issues.
+LLM observability tools within the AI gateway actively monitor inputs and outputs, ensuring reliable system performance.
+- **Explainability** - LLM-generated grading scoring & feedback must be transparent and justifiable, allowing expert architects to understand AI-driven grading decisions, enhancing overall productivity.
-4. Evolvability - The proposed architecture supports easy updates to grading models, question formats, and evaluation criteria as educational standards and AI capabilities evolve.
+- **Evolvability** - The architecture supports continuous updates to grading models, question formats, and evaluation criteria, ensuring adaptability as educational standards and AI capabilities evolve.

 ## Final thoughts
-- (TBD) cost benefit
-- (TBD) limitations with Gen AI
-- (TBD) ideal next steps
+**Limitations**
+- **Scalability of Manual Review** – The system relies on human reviewers for low-confidence cases, which can become a bottleneck as submission volume grows.
+- **LLM Hallucinations and Biases** – Despite using RAG, LLMs may still generate inaccurate or biased grading decisions, requiring ongoing monitoring and corrections.
+- **Contextual Understanding Gaps** – While AI can process structured evaluation criteria, it may struggle with nuanced architectural decisions, making human oversight essential for complex cases.
+- **Productionization** - LLM-based application deployment is still evolving, with new cost-effective methodologies emerging rapidly, requiring continuous adaptation to ensure scalability and efficiency.

+**Next Steps: Phased Rollout Strategy**
+- **Pilot & A/B Testing:** Run AI and human grading in parallel to compare accuracy, refine AI models, and track grading consistency.
+- **AI-First with Expert Oversight:** AI handles primary grading, with human validation for low-confidence cases and structured feedback improvements.